Keepsake Quilting FAQ

 How do I order a gift certificate?

 All of our gift certificates are emailed.
 We no longer send paper certificates through the mail.
 Gift certificates are available in denominations of $10, $25, $50, $75 and $100.
 You may order any combination of these denominations for the total amount that you’d like.
 For example, if you want to order a $200 amount, you would order two $100 certificates, or whatever combination you like.
-A Keepsake Quilting emailed gift certificate will be received the same day that it’s sent.How do I order fabric yardage?
+A Keepsake Quilting emailed gift certificate will be received within 24 hours.How do I redeem a gift certificate?

 Running yardage is figured in ½-yard increments, with a 1-yard minimum.
 One yard is equal to 2 increments.
 Example: To order 1 yard, enter 2 in the Quantity box.
 To order 1-1/2 yards, enter 3 in the Quantity box.
 For 2 yards enter quantity 4, etc. Packing slips will also reflect the ½-yard unit of measure, such as quantity 2 for a 1-yard cut, quantity 3 for a 1-1/2-yard cut.How do I check the status of my order online?